Sairyss/domain-driven-hexagon/README.md

 Communication between modules also can be done using events instead of coupling modules to each other by importing files directly.

-## Other infrastructure related things
+## Other things that can be a part of Infrastructure layer:

 - Framework related files;
 - Application logger implementation;